pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step2-model-creation.md

 ```

 Remarks:
-  - The value of the AMD module is a factory function of Bar model classes.
+  - The value of the AMD module is an array of dependencies and of a factory function
+    of Bar model classes.
   - Defines a visualization (model) whose id is the file's AMD module identifier
     (depending on how AMD is configured, it can be, for example: `pentaho/visual/samples/bar/model`).
   - Inherits directly from the base visualization model,